Bhagavad Geeta: Chapter 2, Verses 56–63

-Sri Krishna answers these questions from verse 55 onwards, where he starts by explaining how the person of perfection is when absorbed in Self (samādhi).
-In the following verses, Sri Krishna answers the questions regarding how he remains undisturbed while engaging with the world and how he disengages from the world.
+Shri Krishna answers these questions from verse 55 onward.
+He explained how the person of perfection is when absorbed in Self (samadhi).
+In the next verses, he elaborates about how a person of steady wisdom remains undisturbed while engaging and disengaging with the world.

 Chapter 2, Verse 56